WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   7. verb(ARCHAIC): puzzle or perplex (someone) with a question or problem. 困扰或困惑（某人）以问题或难题。

+- post

+  1. noun: a long, sturdy piece of timber or metal set upright in the ground and used to support something or as a marker.

+     _"follow the blue posts until the track meets a forestry road"_

+  2. noun: a piece of writing, image, or other item of content published online, typically on a blog or on social media.

+     _"in a recent post, he cautioned investors to be wary of these predictions"_

+  3. verb: display (a notice) in a public place.

+     _"a curt notice had been posted on the door"_

+  4. verb: publish (a piece of writing, image, or other item of content) online, typically on a blog or on social media.

+     _"she posted a photo of herself with the singer on Twitter"_

+  5. verb: announce or publish (something, especially a financial result).

+     _"the company posted a $460,000 loss"_

+  6. verb: (of a player or team) achieve or record (a particular score or result).

+     _"he posted a victory in Japan to lead the series"_

+  7. phrase: go to post - (of a racehorse) start a race.

+     _"only four of the fifteen entries go to post"_

+  8. phrase: post up - play in a position near the basket, along the side of the key.

+     _"Jordan settled for jumpers instead of using his five-inch height advantage to post up"_

+  9. noun(BRITISH): the official service or system that delivers letters and parcels.

+     _"winners will be notified by post"_

+     - letters and parcels delivered.

+       _"she was opening her post"_

+     - a single collection or delivery of letters or parcels.

+       _"entries must be received no later than first post on Friday, June 14th"_

+     - used in names of newspapers.

+       _"the Washington Post"_

+  10. noun: one of a series of couriers who carried mail on horseback between fixed stages.

+  11. verb(BRITISH): send (a letter or parcel) via the postal system.

+      _"I've just been to post a letter"_

+  12. verb: (in bookkeeping) enter (an item) in a ledger.

+      _"post the transaction in the second column"_

+  13. verb(HISTORICAL): travel with relays of horses.

+      _"we posted in an open carriage"_

+  14. adverb(ARCHAIC): with haste.

+      _"come now, come post"_

+  15. phrase: keep someone posted - keep someone informed of the latest developments or news.

+      _"I'll keep you posted on his progress"_

+  16. noun: a position of paid employment; a job.

+      _"he resigned from the post of Foreign Minister"_

+  17. noun: a place where someone is on duty or where a particular activity is carried out.

+      _"a worker asleep at his post"_

+      - a place where a soldier, guard, or police officer is stationed or that they patrol.

+        _"he gave the two armed men orders not to leave their posts"_

+  18. noun(HISTORICAL): the status or rank of full-grade captain in the Royal Navy.

+      _"Captain Miller was made post in 1796"_

+  19. verb: send (someone) to a particular place to take up an appointment.

+      _"he was posted to Washington as military attaché"_

+      - station (someone, especially a soldier, guard, or police officer) in a particular place.

+        _"a guard was posted at the entrance"_

+  20. preposition: subsequent to; after.

+      _"American poetry post the 1950s hasn't had the same impact"_

+  21. noun: work done on a film or recording after filming or recording has taken place.

+      _"the rest of the effects were added in post"_

+  22. prefix: after in time or order.

+      _"postdate"_

+  23. prefix(ANATOMY): behind in position.

 - posture

   1. noun: the position in which someone holds their body when standing or sitting.